|Field and Swamp: Animals and Their Habitats||

 I believe that it's important for everyone to learn as much as possible about science, not just its discoveries but its processes.
-Too many people become sick or crippled, are kept from fulfilling their potential, live in insecurity, hunger or danger and even are subjected to severe physical injury unnecessarily because of our reluctance to become full participants in social and political decision-making guided by interpretations of scientific discoveries.
+How many people suffer unnecessarily from health problems or even lose their political freedom because of our reluctance to become full participants in social and political decision-making guided by interpretations of scientific discoveries?
 In order to protect our health and well-being, we need to become informed citizen-scientists, i.e., people who are responsible clients of scientific services.
-I'm putting forth the perhaps rather radical idea that we don't need to be heavily degreed to do this, but should just try to drink up every last drop of knowledge in the science courses that we do take.
+I'm putting forth the perhaps radical idea that we don't need to be heavily degreed to do this, but should just try to drink up every last drop of knowledge in the science courses that we do take.
 You need to be introspective: how do you feel about these concepts?
 What are their implications?
 What doesn't seem to come together, both in the sense of how and of why?
 And we need to be asking these questions of the powerful people who make sweeping healthcare decisions for our countries.
-We need to stop thinking of science simply as something mysterious that highly unusual, privileged, people do and start seeing it as a natural process that answers a basic human need.
+We need to stop thinking of science simply as something mysterious that only highly unusual, privileged, people do and to start seeing it as a natural process that answers a basic human need.
 If we are afraid to do this, we might lose the freedoms that we have come to take for granted, perhaps all that define our democratic republic.